RiccardoMoro/FreeDrawView/README.md

 <br />
 You can set: <br/>
-* PathDrawnListener to be notified every time the user starts finishes drawing a line. <br />
+* PathDrawnListener to be notified every time the user starts or finishes drawing a line. <br />
 * PathRedoUndoCountChangeListener to be notified when the undo or redo count changes. <br />
 <br />